petervwyatt/AcrobatCustomPanels/README.md

 ## Debugging and Issues
 Note that you can edit these files while Acrobat is running - just click the "Additional Metadata..." button on the File Properties dialog to reload all custom panels each time.
 As far as I know, there is no easy way to debug beyond if your panel is not listed then it has an issue.

+- nested `cluster`s on Mac don't work - it appears to miscalculate the location of the contained widgets and pushes them to the far lower right corner (effectively beyond the bounds of the cluster).
+Only solution I came up with is not to use nested clusters!
-- I've never been able to get the `picture` feature working as I don't know how to reference the asset (file?
-URL? formats?)
+- I've never been able to get the `picture` feature working as I don't know how to reference the asset (_file?
+URL? formats?_).
+Setting `width` and `height` does alter the size.
 - I struggle to understand how to use XMP `bags` (such as needed by PDF Declarations) since it seems you can only use fixed (hard-coded) XMP paths
 - I don't believe there is any way to easily comment out stuff (I normally move blocks of code to the XML portion and then use XML comments `<!-- ... -->`)
-- explicit `width` and `height` don't seem portable across Windows and Mac - avoid!
+- explicit `width` and `height` don't seem portable across Windows and Mac - avoid them!
+- there is an undocumented `date_edit_text` on PC but this causes an error on Mac.
+This normalizes the XMP date/time string to a local timezone display (so does not display precisely what is in the XMP)

 # ISO Standards
 Displays the conformance data related to PDF subset ISO standards for PDF/A, PDF/UA, PDF/X, PDF/VT, PDF/E and PDF/VCR.
 PDF/R does not use any custom XMP metadata and is therefore not listed.
 Note that a single PDF document _can_ have multiple conformance levels, but a PDF can only conform to a _single_ conformance level for any specific family of PDF ISO standards as the same XMP tags are used.